ngard/CarND-Behavioral-Cloning-P3/writeup_report.md

 At first, I introduced more than 1 layer, however, it turns out that multiple Dropout layers do not contribute to perform better (at least with this number of images or epochs).
 Therefore I limited to use the Dropout layer only at the last of the fully-connected layers.

 The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 114-115).
-The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track as can be seen in [video](./run1.mp4)
+The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track as can be seen in the [video](./video.mp4).

 ####3.
 Model parameter tuning